Story Sequence

 There are many ways to structure a sequencing lesson, from creating an anchor chart with student input to having the students participate actively by “holding the pen” or coming to the front of the class to reorder movable pictures or sentence strips.

 The teacher explains that asking students to retell stories both orally and in writing helps them structure their retells with a beginning, middle, and an end.
 The teacher works with students who have difficulty writing independently by having them sound out the words and at times, writes them in for students as needed.
-Find more teacher tips for this activity here.
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

-Starting with a read-aloud, the teacher introduces the students to a sequencing activity they will be doing independently in which they fill in previously introduced sequencing words and match pictures representing events in the story to the sequencing words.
+Starting with a read-aloud of The Snowy Day, the teacher introduces the students to a sequencing activity they will be doing independently in which they fill in previously introduced sequencing words and match pictures representing events in the story to the sequencing words.
 (Watch from 8:09)

 Collect resources